International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Information_Layer/3_3_InformationLayer.md

 ### Scope ###

 The Information Model is a generic model, with no commitment to any particular domain.
-Domain modeling is delegated to shared vocabularies and data schemata, as provided, e.g., by domain-specific communities of the International Data Spaces.
+Domain modeling is delegated to shared Vocabularies and data schemata, as provided, e.g., by domain-specific communities of the International Data Spaces.
 The Information Model does not provide a meta-model for defining custom datatypes comparable to standards such as